harishgh8/propulse/README.md

   NutriTrack - A landing page template 🚀
 </h1>

-NutriTrack is a user-friendly landing page template with NextJS and TailwindCSS.
+Propulse is a user-friendly landing page template with NextJS and TailwindCSS.
 It's easy to customize, allowing you to create a minimalistic site that fits your style using its versatile components.

 <hr>